 Becoming a candidate for Confirmation

-Confirmation candidates should be in at least the eighth grade and currently enrolled in the Basilica’s Religious Education Program (PREP), or in the Basilica School.
+Confirmation candidates should be in at least the eighth grade and currently enrolled in the Basilica’s Faith Formation Program, or in the Basilica School.
 High School candidates must be participants in the Basilica Youth Ministry program.
 College-age students and adults are welcome to participate in the Confirmation process through participation in Campus Ministry or the RCIA process.

 The preparation process for Confirmation consists of six (6) sessions in which the candidates strengthen their faith and learn the scriptures, symbols, and effects of the Sacrament of Confirmation.
-Candidates also participate in a retreat and are encouraged to complete service to the Church.
-Here are the Sacramental Prep Schedule 2018-19 in English and Spanish.
+Candidates will receive their preparation through the Parish Faith Formation Program on Wednesdays or the Basilica School as their course of study.
+Candidates will also participate in a retreat and are encouraged to complete service to the Church.
+Here are the Sacramental Prep Schedule pending in English and Spanish.

-For 8th through 12th graders, parents are required to participate with their students.
+For 8th through 12th graders, parents are required to participate in Parent Meetings.
 Parents are the first teachers of the faith, and the Church assists them in this mission.
 At Baptism, parents accepted the responsibility of training their children in the practice of the faith, so participation in the sacramental preparation program helps parents in living out this promise.

 In Baptism parents and godparents promised that the child would be raised in the faith.
 They professed their faith on behalf of the child.
 In Confirmation the candidates will speak for themselves; they will renew their Baptismal promises.
 To support them, candidates will choose a sponsor who will stand with them as they are presented to the Bishop for Confirmation.